bmqn/cFMC/README.md

 # cFMC

-A parser and interpreter for the C-like FMC variant discussed in a dissertation project by Max Bryars-Mansell at the University of Bath called called 'An investigation of first-class locations in the FMC'.
+A parser and interpreter for the C-like FMC variant discussed in my dissertation project at the University of Bath.

 # Running